SaxonsProfile/best-service-dogs/README.md

 I have git add /pages on the terminal.
 I then re-did my link as it picked up my page.
 I then added a title and lorem text and it showed up!

+I have added another page called "service dogs in ontario" or sdontario."
+I have linked to the page from my homepage fine.
+I just made sure to add the page through the terminal.
+Linking back to index.html is giving this response from the browswer "Cannot GET /Pages/index.html" It's working now.
+Not sure what I did for the solution but I wrote the link to homepage from sdontario as "<a href="../index.html">Homepage</a>"

+I added another page called rightmatch.html and got the same problem as above.
+I came back and read my solution for the previous problem and typed it in as ../index.html and it worked when trying to link back to home page.
+All links are working now!